prasanthrangan/hyprdots/README.md

 ## HyprWorldz

-My Arch Linux config for Hyprland, a fork of [hyprdots](https://github.com/prasanthrangan), with some personal changes to theme and [JaKooLit](https://github.com/JaKooLit/) Nvidia integration and added software packages (in custom_pgk).
+Arch Linux config for Hyprland, a fork of [hyprdots](https://github.com/prasanthrangan), with some personal changes to theme and [JaKooLit](https://github.com/JaKooLit/) Nvidia integration and added software packages (in custom_pgk).[ML4W](https://gitlab.com/stephan-raabe/dotfiles) has done some great work also that would be nice to build on.

 * Supports Grub and systemd-boot<br>
 * Added Custom apps in waybar<br>